Mohammad-Haseeb/zeplen_work/README.md

+## last implementation

+Removed firebase Realtime Database from this app.
+1) We removed firebase Initializtion
+2) In 2nd Step removed use of firebase from ResrvationFrom.js and Signup.js

+## Overview

-Material UI is created by Google.It's mostly  UI library  in market.
+Material UI is created by Google.It's mostly used UI library  in market.
 I try to used Functional components it's being a new Approach.You can use it if you wanna adopt best practices of current React js community.

  Now I also used a React-routes to Attach and login page with Sign up because React Provides Signle Page Application.So, thats why we used react-router-dom to integrate page with eacher other